The Admirable Crichton (1957 film): Plot

 In 1905 William Crichton is the efficient butler in the London household of the Earl of Loam and his family.
 Crichton knows his place in the highly class-conscious English society.
-The Earl insists that all men are equal, and to prove it, he orders his daughters to treat the staff as guests during an uncomfortable afternoon tea.
+The earl insists that all men are equal, and to prove it, he orders his daughters to treat the staff as guests during an uncomfortable afternoon tea.
 Lady Brocklehurst arrives and strongly disapproves of the arrangement, as does Crichton.

-When Lady Catherine (Mercy Haystead), one of the Earl's daughters, is arrested at a suffragette protest, Crichton recommends the family take a trip on the Earl's steam yacht to the South Seas until the scandal dies down.
+When Lady Catherine, one of the Earl's daughters, is arrested at a suffragette protest, Crichton recommends the family take a trip on the Earl's steam yacht to the South Seas until the scandal dies down.
 When the yacht's motors explode during a storm, all are forced to abandon ship.
 By the time Crichton rescues the still sleeping "tweeny" maid Eliza, the lifeboats have already departed.
 They jump into the water and are picked up by the wrong boat, the one reserved for the upper class.

-Crichton, Eliza, the Earl, his daughters Mary, Catherine and Agatha (Miranda Connell), the clergyman John Treherne and Ernest Woolley land on a deserted island.
+Crichton, Eliza, the Earl, his daughters Mary, Catherine and Agatha, the clergyman John Treherne and Ernest Woolley land on a deserted island.
 The aristocrats prove to be helpless in their strange new surroundings.
 It is up to Crichton to start a fire, provide shelter and find food.

 When the abandoned yacht appears and drifts into an offshore rock formation, Crichton swims out to salvage what he can.
 Upon his return, the others order him to pick up unnecessary luxuries rather than vital supplies on his next trip.
 He reluctantly complies, but at dinner, he insists he must take charge.
 The Earl instead discharges him.
 Eliza throws in her lot with Crichton, and the two depart.
 The Earl and his party soon realise that they cannot do without Crichton and capitulate, Mary being the sole exception.
 She is eventually forced to give in as well.